NirmalWi/QR-code-generator-and-reader/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.

+## License

+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments